LeoRoma/bank-tech-test/README.md

 - At the beginning the program was built with only 1 class (BankStatement), later I have realized that was breaking the Single Responsibility Principle.
 Therefore I started to break the program with extracting the class into 3 classes:

 1. BankAccount: holding the current balance of the user
-2. BankTransaction: able to deposit and withdraw an amount of money
+2. BankTransaction: able to deposit or withdraw an amount of money
-3. BankStatement: has the possibility to add single transaction into the statement and print it.
+3. BankStatement: has the possibility to add single transaction into the statement and prints the whole statement.

 # Picture of an example in IRB